 An indicator that the College has sufficient resources available to meet its obligations is the current ratio (current assets to current liabilities).
-This ratio is calculated at 9.5 to 1 and 8.7 to 1 for 2015 and 2014, respectively.
-The improvement is attributable to the completion of the College's capital expansion including card access system and security camera projects.
-Despite a \$112,000 decline in Operating Revenue due to declining enrollment and modifications to student eligibility for financial aid, the College managed to maintain a robust cash balance which demonstrates continued asset growth for Fiscal Year 2015.
+This ratio is calculated at 13.2 to 1 and 9.5 to 1 for 2016 and 2015, respectively.
+The improvement is mainly attributable to increases in cash and cash equivalents from increased operating revenue and decreased operating expenses.
+Though operating revenues increased moderately by \$125,000, operating expenses decreased by \$1.3 million, demonstrating a tight fiscal responsibility that allows the College to maintain a robust cash balance which demonstrates continued asset growth for Fiscal Year 2016.

-West Virginia Northern Community College continues to maintain a strong cash position with current cash and cash equivalents representing 27% of total assets for FY 2015.
-The College has added approximately \$16.4 million in net fixed assets over the last 10 years.
-More detailed data with respect to capital assets for the years ended June 30, 2015 and 2014 can be found in footnote 5 to these financial statements.
+West Virginia Northern Community College continues to maintain a strong cash position with current cash and cash equivalents representing 34% of total assets for FY 2016.
+The College has added approximately \$18.6 million in net fixed assets over the last 10 years.
+More detailed data with respect to capital assets for the years ended June 30, 2016 and 2015 can be found in footnote 5 to these financial statements.

 The increase in Other Post Employment Benefits (OPEB) Liability is due to the accrual of annual OPEB cost as determined by the State's actuarial calculation.
-In FY 2015 and 2014, the State directed all of their Universities and Colleges to account for the full amount of these OPEB liabilities without the transfer of any State general revenue funds.
+In FY 2014, the State directed all of their Universities and Colleges to account for the full amount of these OPEB liabilities without the transfer of any State general revenue funds.
 Subsequent to their directive, the State has begun to modify the actuarial assumptions related to the OPEB Liability which slowed its growth for FY 2014 and beyond.